Patient Information: Summary of Product Characteristics

 Children and adolescents

-Other medications and Desvenlafaxina Alter
+Other medicines and Desvenlafaxine Alter

-Inform your doctor or pharmacist if you are using, have used recently, or may need to use any other medication.
+Tell your doctor or pharmacist if you are using, have recently used, or might use any other medicines.

-It is especially important to inform your doctor if you are taking any of the following medications:
+It is especially important that you inform your doctor if you are taking any of the following medicines:

 Serotonin syndrome or reactions similar to Neuroleptic Malignant Syndrome (NMS)

-See the section “Warnings and precautions” or the possible side effects related to serotonin syndrome or reactions similar to NMS.
+See the section "Warnings and precautions" or possible side effects related to serotonin syndrome or reactions similar to NMS.

 Switching antidepressants